sinadalvand/CustomView-Tutorial/README.md

 # About Box
-This Repository Created for sharing used code in Arcademy CustomView Tutorial whit Tutorial's Students
+This Repository Created for sharing used code in Arcademy CustomView Tutorial with Tutorial's Students